ThinkPad: E series (2011–current)

 The E series is a low-cost ThinkPad line, designed for small business mass-market requirements, and currently contains only a 14" and 16" sub-lines.
 The E series line of laptops replaced Lenovo's Edge series, but somewhere (in some countries) currently offered as both of "ThinkPad Edge/E series" names.
-The E series also lack metals like magnesium and carbon fibre in their construction which other members of the ThinkPad family enjoy.
+The E series also lack metals like magnesium and carbon fiber in their construction which other members of the ThinkPad family enjoy.

 L series (2010–current)

 The L series replaced the former R series, and is positioned as a mid-range ThinkPad offering with mainstream Intel Core i3/i5/i7 CPUs.
 The L Series have 3 sub-lines, the long-running 14" and 15.6" (and as launched this line had two models, L412 and the L512 in 2010); and as of 2018 there is also a 13" L380 available, which replaces the ThinkPad 13.